Car Insurance Without a Driver's License

 You can also choose to exclude specific drivers from your policy.
 If you have people in your household with poor driving records, they could cause your car insurance rates to spike.
 By excluding them, you can pay a more affordable price for your no license car insurance.

-Just keep in mind that if you do choose to exclude somebody from your policy, you’re promising your insurance company that this person won’t drive your vehicle—so you make sure you’re able to stand by your promise.
+Just keep in mind that if you do choose to exclude somebody from your policy, you’re promising your insurance company that this person won’t drive your vehicle–so make sure you’re able to stand by your promise.

 How to get car insurance with a suspended license